She was a mother of two young kids, driving them off to the nearest summer camp. A lorry had hit her vehicle and there was blood everywhere.

 5. In the Medico-Legal Forms that are provided by hospitals, it is their wish to provide their personal details.

-6. Action shall be taken against those officials who constrain a bystander for revealing his/her personal details.
+6. The action shall be taken against those officials who constrain a bystander for revealing his/her personal details.

 8. The police investigation can be done only under Section 284, of the Code of Criminal Procedure 1973 or formally on affidavit as per section 296 of the same Code.